Traverse lineage¶

 Original API¶

-The original lineage API is now deprecated.
+The original lineage API was previously deprecated, and now no longer exists in the latest releases of the SDKs.
 It is slower, does not support paging, and will not receive any enhancements.
 We would therefore strongly recommend using the newer API (described above); however, the original API is described here for completeness.

 Retrieve lineage (deprecated)